davidwl/AppLaunchpad/docs/navigation-configuration.md

 #  Basic navigation configuration

-This guide describes some basic features of Luigi navigation and how to configure it.
+This guide describes some basic features of AppLaunchpad navigation and how to configure it.

 If you are already familiar with the basics, take a look at:
 * [Advanced navigation configuration](navigation-advanced.md)